tml/cadmus/src/Chapter-1/Part VI: Arrays.md

 System.out.println(myArray[3]); // Prints 8
 ```

 Notice how the index `0` in the square brackets corresponds to the first item; how the index `1` corresponds to the second item etc. This is because programmers count from 0, because we are **non-conformists**.
-That is to say we are against the *status quo* (which is Latin for 'the way things are').
+That is to say we are against the *status quo* (which is Latin for 'the way things are' - yes I am a show-off).

 ## Settings Arrays
 Arrays can be set in a similar manner: